Loreta Rogačiova

 Loreta Rogačiova (born 19 March 2001) is a Lithuanian footballer who plays as a midfielder for Lithuanian Women's A League club FK Vilnius and the Lithuania women's national team.

 Club career

 Rogačiova has played for FC Gintra in Lithuania.

+Currently plays for Polonia Sroda Wielkopolska in Poland.

 International career

 Rogačiova capped for Lithuania at senior debut during the UEFA Women's Euro 2022 qualifying.